ermongroup/cs228-notes/preliminaries/introduction/index.md

 ## A bird's eye overview of the course

 Our discussion of graphical models will be divided into three major parts: representation (how to specify a model), inference (how to ask the model questions), and learning (how to fit a model to real-world data).
-These three themes will also be closely linked: to derive efficient inference and learning algorithms, the model will need to be adequately represented; furthermore, learning models will require inference as a subroutine.
+These three themes will also be closely linked: to derive efficient inference and learning algorithms, the model needs to be adequately represented; furthermore, learning algorithms will use inference as a subroutine.
 Thus, it will best to always keep the three tasks in mind, rather than focusing on them in isolation{% sidenote 1 'For a more detailed overview, see this [writeup](https://docs.google.com/file/d/0B_hicYJxvbiOc1ViZTRxbnhSU1cza1VhOFlhRlRuQQ/edit) by Neal Parikh; this part of the notes is based on it.'%}.

 ### Representation

 How do we express a probability distribution that models some real-world phenomenon?
 This is not a trivial problem: we have seen that a naive model for classifying spam messages with $$n$$ possible words requires us in general to specify $$O(2^n)$$ parameters.
 We will address this difficulty via general techniques for constructing tractable models.
-These recipes will make heavy use of graph theory; probabilities will be described by graphs whose properties (e.g. connectivity, tree-width) will reveal probabilistic and algorithmic features of the model (e.g., independence, learning complexity).
+These recipes will make heavy use of graph theory; probabilities will be described by graphs whose properties (e.g. connectivity, tree-width) will tell us interesting things about the probabilistic and algorithmic features of the model (e.g., independence, learning complexity).

 ### Inference